Stalag Luft III murders: Trials

 SS-Gruppenführer Arthur Nebe, who is believed to have selected the airmen to be shot, was later executed by the Nazis for his involvement in the 20 July plot to kill Hitler.

-American Colonel Telford Taylor was the U.S. prosecutor in the High Command case at the Nuremberg trials.
-The indictment in this case called for the General Staff of the Army and the High Command of the German Armed Forces to be considered criminal organizations; the witnesses were several of the surviving German Field Marshals and their staff officers.
-One of the crimes charged was of the murder of the 50.
+At the Nuremberg trials of the most senior Nazi war criminals, the indictment in the case called for the General Staff of the Army and the High Command of the German Armed Forces to be considered criminal organizations; the witnesses were several of the surviving German Field Marshals and their staff officers.
+One of the crimes charged was the murder of the 50.
 Luftwaffe Colonel Bernd von Brauchitsch, who served on the staff of Reich Marshal Hermann Göring, was interrogated by Captain Horace Hahn about the murders.
+David Maxwell Fyfe, Britain's chief prosecutor at the trials, was able to prove that Reichsmarschall Göring and General Staff chief Wilhelm Keitel had been present at a conference two days after the escape where the decision to order the murders was taken.
+Both men were sentenced to death for this, and for numerous other war crimes.

 The first trial specifically dealing with the Stalag Luft III murders began on 1 July 1947, against 18 defendants.
 The trial was held before No. 1 War Crimes Court at the Curio Haus in Hamburg.
 The accused all pleaded Not Guilty to the counts indicated on the table below; names in the final column are the victims that they were accused of murdering.
 The verdicts and sentences were handed down after a full fifty days on 3 September of that year.
 Max Wielen was found guilty of conspiracy and sentenced to life imprisonment.
 The others were found not guilty of the first two charges, but guilty of the individual charges of murder.
 Breithaupt received life imprisonment, Denkmann and Struve ten years' imprisonment each, and Boschert eventually received life imprisonment.
 The other 13 condemned prisoners were hanged at Hamelin Prison in February 1948 by British executioner Albert Pierrepoint.

 A second trial began in Hamburg on 11 October 1948, with verdicts and sentences being reached by November 6.
 In the interim, however, Ernest Bevin, the British Foreign Secretary, announced a Cabinet decision not to prosecute any more war criminals after 31 August 1948.